isomerpages/mlaw-corp/news/legal-industry-newsletters/_posts/2015-05-26-note-from-sms-indranee-rajah---EnhancedAccesstoJusticeThroughEnhancedCLAS.md

 ---
-layout: post
-title: Note by Senior Minister of State for Law, Indranee Rajah S.C., on Enhanced Access to Justice Through Enhanced CLAS
+title: 'Note by Senior Minister of State for Law, Indranee Rajah S.C., on Enhanced Access to Justice Through Enhanced CLAS'
-permalink: /news/legal-industry-newsletter/note-from-sms-indranee-rajah---EnhancedAccesstoJusticeThroughEnhancedCLAS/
+permalink: /news/legal-industry-newsletter/note-from-sms-indranee-rajah

+---
+EnhancedAccesstoJusticeThroughEnhancedCLAS/
 breadcrumb: Note by Senior Minister of State for Law, Indranee Rajah S.C., on Enhanced Access to Justice Through Enhanced CLAS
 collection_name: news
 ---